glowkeeper/glowkeeper.github.io/src/content/writing/stories/theMillwright.md

 The third knock came.

-Mikayla approached the door and looked through the spyhole.
+Mikayla forced herself towards the door.
+By the time she reached it, her hands were shaking.
+She steadied herself against the frame and looked through the spyhole.

 No one stood outside.

 A soft scraping sound moved across the step.